Tricky waste

 Hazardous waste products include:

-• Garden chemicals eg pesticides, weedkillers and fertilisers Insect repellents and rat poison.
+• Garden chemicals such as pesticides, weedkillers and fertilisers, insect repellents and rat poison.

-• Cleaners eg oven cleaner, toilet cleaner, bleach, ammonia and furniture polish.
+• Cleaners such as oven cleaner, toilet cleaner, bleach, ammonia and furniture polish.

-• Automotive products eg fuel, lubricants and degreasers.
+• Automotive products such as fuels, lubricants and degreasers.

-• Home improvement products eg paints, thinners and adhesives, batteries and pool chlorine.
+• Home improvement products such as paints, thinners and adhesives, batteries and pool chlorine.

 Please do not: